its-saanvi/linux-mcsr/doc/tmpfs.md

 Replace X with the number of gigabits you want to allocate, it won't use all of it if not needed but this sets a limit.

-- E.g. While running PrismLauncher (a fork of MultiMC), I would symlink `~/.local/share/PrismLauncher/instances/Instance1/.minecraft/saves` to `/tmp/mc/1/` and so on by using the command below for each, ensure you have deleted the `saves` folder beforehand.
+- E.g. While running Prism Launcher, I would symlink `~/.local/share/PrismLauncher/instances/Instance1/.minecraft/saves` to `/tmp/mc/1/` and so on by using the command below for each, ensure you have deleted the `saves` folder beforehand.

 ```bash
 ln -s  /tmp/mc/1 ~/.local/share/PrismLauncher/instances/Instance1/.minecraft/saves
 ```

-As the `/tmp` folder is cleared on every restart you need to setup a script to create the folder on every boot, if your distribution uses `systemd` you could do something like this:
+As the `/tmp` folder is cleared on every restart you need to setup a script to create the folder on every boot, if your distribution uses `systemd` (this includes Fedora) you could do something like this:

-- First create the file `/etc/rc.local` with the following content :
+- First create the file `/etc/rc.local` with the following content:

 ```bash
 #!/bin/bash